itnifl/DiskReportWeb/README.md

 Prerequisites
 -------------
-My Movie API installation and operation requires that the following software is installed:
+DiskReportWeb installation and operation requires that the following software is installed:

 	1. npm
 	2. Node-gyp and mocha